A Tourist's Guide to Love: Production

 Principal photography commenced in April 2022, and took place on location in various cities of Vietnam, such as Ho Chi Minh City, Da Nang, Hội An, Hanoi and Hà Giang.
 Donohue explained why it was important to her not to have an American film set in the country that focused on war, saying "There are almost no American movies set in Vietnam that aren't about the trauma of war.
 It was really important to me to tell a story about life now.
 One that was full of joy and love and celebration.
 I wanted to change the conversation about Vietnam, to highlight it as a modern thriving country whose stories are worthy of being told".

+Release and reception

-ReleaseA Tourist's Guide to Love is scheduled to be released on April 27, 2023, on Netflix.
+A Tourist's Guide to Love was released by Netflix on April 21, 2023.

+Christy Lemire of RogerEbert.com gave the film a score of two and a half out of five, commenting that the film simply satisfied all of the genre's clichés.
+Despite her praise of Cook's "likability" and Ly's charisma and "understated delivery", she concluded that the story was simply "as harmless as its blandly forgettable title would suggest".
+Variety's Courtney Howard was more effusive about both Cook and Ly's "sparkling repartee" and complemented their chemistry together.
+She praised the "care to incorporate the sights and sounds of Vietnam into the narrative", but she conceded that the film hinges on "the safety of genre tropes" and criticized the filmmakers for not going "off-book" and taking "a less travelled path" to enhance the narrative.

+The Los Angeles Times's Noel Murray was likewise critical of the plot and deemed that though "the movie's leads are undeniably charming, director Steven K. Tsuchida and screenwriter Eirene Tran Donohue don't give them much to do that hasn't been done many times before."
+Elisabeth Vincentelli writing for The New York Times, also panned the film for its lack of originality and found that the "soundtrack's catchy Vietnamese songs provide the only fizz in this otherwise flat concoction."